agility/agility-sync-sdk/README.md

 # Agility CMS Sync SDK
-The Agility CMS Sync SDK provides an interface to maintain to sync, store and access content locally.
+The Agility CMS Sync SDK provides an interface to sync, store and access content locally.

 By keeping a local cache of your content, your web app can access content faster.